 A clinical research study (also called a clinical trial) is a way doctors test new types of health care or drugs.
-They ask for volunteers to help with the study.
-This kind of study helps doctors decide whether a new kind of health care or drug works and whether it is safe.
+A clinical research study approved by Medicare typically asks for volunteers to be in the study.

-Once Medicare approves a study you want to be in, someone who works on the study will contact you.
+Once Medicare approves a study you want to be in, and express interest, someone who works on the study will contact you.
 That person will tell you about the study and find out if you qualify to be in it.
 You can be in the study as long as you meet the required conditions.
 You must also understand and accept what you must do for the study.